BhupinderrSingh/Citrus-Diagnosis-/README.md

-# 🍃 CitriScan: AI-Powered Agritech Diagnostic System
+# 🍃 Citrus Diagnosis: AI-Powered Agritech Diagnostic System

-CitriScan is a progressive web application designed to bring advanced machine learning diagnostics directly to the field.
+Citrus Diagnosis is a progressive web application designed to bring advanced machine learning diagnostics directly to the field.
 By combining a comparative dual-model computer vision architecture with a conversational AI assistant, it provides farmers and agronomists with an accessible, real-time tool for identifying and treating citrus plant diseases.

 ### 🚀 Key Features